Arizona Days (1937 film)

 Arizona Days is a 1937 American Western film directed by John English and starring Tex Ritter, Eleanor Stewart, Syd Saylor.
 It is the third Western singing cowboy Ritter made for producer Edward Finney for Grand National Pictures.
 Many public domain prints are missing sequences from the original release.

 Plot

-Tex and his sidekick "Grass" Hopper are delighted to join a travelling music show.
+Tex and his sidekick "Grass" Hopper are delighted to join a traveling music show.
 When a group of cowboys come in without paying, Tex steps down from the stage, pulls his six gun and holds the audience up until the manager points out the men who did not pay their admission fee.
 After seeing the way Tex gathers revenue from cheats, the County commissioner offers Tex a job as a tax collector.